-- 4. Check to see if a file or files with the default Log Database names (wslogdb70 and wslogdb70\1) already exist. - In order for existing database files to be used by the installer, they must be properly connected to the database engine. - If the files exist but are not connected, either connect the files to the database engine, or remove them before continuing. - 5.
-Use SQL Server Management Studio to make sure the Initial Size defined for the model database does not exceed 10MB.
+- 4. Check to see if a file or files with the default Log Database names (wslogdb70 and wslogdb70 1) already exist. - In order for existing database files to be used by the installer, they must be properly connected to the database engine. - If the files exist but are not connected, either connect the files to the database engine, or remove them before continuing. - 5.
+If you are installing v8.4 or v8.5, use SQL Server Management Studio to make sure the Initial Size defined for the model database does not exceed 10MB.
+(This requirement was removed in v8.5.3.)